pbrocks/block-options/docs/justified-alignment-format.md

 # Justified Paragraph Alignment

 **Justify** is missing on paragraph alignment by default on Gutenberg block editor.
-Using EditorsKit, this alignment will be added via format on block toolbar.
+Using Sidetrack, this alignment will be added via format on block toolbar.

 ## How make paragraph align justify?